 Script Rationale Please telephone parent on Mon (or Wed) whichever was advised at 9.00a.m (if no answer, please try again rather than leave a message in the first instance, however, if after a couple of tries still no answer, then you may have to leave a message requesting a call back - ideally to your work mobile number so that you are prepared for the call) We ask to call at 9 as this should give them enough time to call Baby X's father/mother or close relative to be at home with them for the visit.
 We do not call ourselves as we have had no interaction with the family yet and feel the HV are a service already known to the child.
 We do not wish to get drawn into breaking the bad news over the phone if we state who we are and the intention of the call.
 We would not know where the person is at the time of the call or if they are supported or not.
-We know families never forget the moment this news of CF suspected is broken to them.
+Introduce yourself, name and designation and state you are the Baby X local HV We know families never forget the moment this news of CF suspected is broken to them.
 This is why we want local professional support present with the CNS to answer questions with expertise and confidence.
-Both HV and CNS will be heavily involved with these families in the initial years and our parents have stated they really appreciate the involvement right from the start the results of Baby X's heel spot test and myself and a nurse would like to meet you and discuss the results.
+Both HV and CNS will be heavily involved with these families in the initial years and our parents have stated they really appreciate the involvement right from the start The purpose of this call today is to let you know that we have been informed about the results of Baby X's heel spot test and myself and a nurse would like to meet you and discuss the results.
 We ask you not to say which hospital we are from as if the family Google Newborn blood spot and Royal Brompton Hospital, the page from the CF guidelines is one of the top results.
 We do not want families to find this information out when they do not have the support of specialist nurses with them.
-If parents ask for more information we recommend saying 'The nurse who contacted me this morning wants to talk to you in person rather than over the phone so they can give you dedicated time and information, please can we make the appointment and talk then' If pushed further, please use your judgement to decide if you should share more information being mindful this may increase anxiety further without you knowing who is at home to support the parent and a lack of specialist information. arrange for your husband or partner (ideally) or a friend or family member to be there too.
-We are mindful that they may We ask for a friend/family member to be with them, as this can be difficult meeting and we know it would be very hard for the mother to relay the information to the dad after we have left the home.
+If parents ask for more information we recommend saying 'The nurse who contacted me this morning wants to talk to you in person rather than over the phone so they can give you dedicated time and information, please can we make the appointment and talk then' If pushed further, please use your judgement to decide if you should share more information being mindful this may increase anxiety further without you knowing who is at home to support the parent and a lack of specialist information.
+We think it would be good if you could arrange for your husband or partner (ideally) or a friend or family member to be there too.
+We are mindful that they may already have left for work and that is why we will come later this a.m. or p.m. to give them time to return We ask for a friend/family member to be with them, as this can be difficult meeting and we know it would be very hard for the mother to relay the information to the dad after we have left the home.
 We understand this makes the appointment sound very ominous, but families have told us how appreciative they are that both parents were present.
 Thank you.
 We will see you at X O'clock.
+Goodbye We ask that the HV then calls the CNS who made the call in order that the visit may be confirmed.